Geri McClymont has been working as a freelance medical interpreter since 2013. She obtained her certification through NBCMI in July 2015.

 Taking notes is especially important when doctors prescribe multiple medications to a patient.
 I normally repeat these back to the doctor after I've jotted them down, to ensure I recorded the correct name and dosage of each medication.
 Most medical providers will appreciate your thoroughness.

 I suggest writing the date and time for each assignment at the very top of the page, along with the first name of the patient.
 For confidentiality purposes, never include the patient’s last name or MRN.

 In addition, there are many times when the patient will want to write something down for future reference, such as information the doctor is giving her, and the patient will ask for paper.
 Or sometimes the medical provider will want to write something down for the patient and won’t have paper available.

 Keep several in your bag.
 Stick to black or blue ink.

 Always have both with you.
-You’ll need your phone to call and receive calls from language agencies during assignments and throughout the day.
+You’ll need your phone to call and receive calls from language agencies throughout the day.
 Some assignments may last much longer than expected so always bring your charger, too!

 Tip: Be sure to wear the correct badge for each assignment.
 It's easy to get them mixed up when you're working for multiple agencies within the same day.
 You may want to keep all your badges in your bag all the time, just in case.

 The way you dress as an interpreter can make or break your chances of getting called back for future assignments, and can potentially cost you a contract renewal with a language agency.